TeamHeka/medkit/docs/examples/spacy_io.md

 displacy.render(section_data, style="ent",manual=True)
 ```

-## Convert a collection of TextDocument to SpacyDocs
+## Convert TextDocuments to SpacyDocs

 Similarly it is possible to convert a list of TextDocument to Spacy using {class}`~medkit.io.spacy.SpacyOutputConverter`.